 Pizza is one of those universal foods that everyone loves.
 While Sydney might not be considered the home of authentic Italian pizza like Naples, the capital city of New South Wales is abundant in authentic-style restaurants, cafes, and pizzerias.

 The problem with finding a pizza place is that everyone thinks they’re an expert when it comes to pizza.
-We all have our favorite toppings and ideas of how crunchy the base and crust should be, so it’s often impossible to please everyone.
+We all have our favourite toppings and ideas of how crunchy the base and crust should be.
+Often it’s impossible to please everyone.

 Some people might want an authentic Italian pizza with a thin crust, while others might want a giant slice of New York pizza, absolutely dripping in cheese and oil.